Trump lawyers ask for extension in responding to DOJ's protective order

 Before a trial, prosecutors are obligated to turn over evidence with defense attorneys.
 This is known as discovery.

-A protective order places limits on what the defendant and his or her lawyer can do with the discovery material once its in their possession.
+A protective order places limits on what the defendant and their lawyer can do with the discovery material once its in their possession.
 The purpose is to ensure that the information is only used to help the defense prepare for trial.

 Protective orders are commonly used criminal cases, in order to prevent the disclosure of sensitive information about investigative tactics, cooperating witnesses or national security, according to David Sklansky, a professor at Stanford Law School.